nhannguyen95/learning-notes/languages/javascript/introduction.md

 - The byte code is refined/converted further by the optimizing Just-In-Time compiler.
 - JS virtual machine executes the program.

 Note: JS engines don't have the luxury of an abundance of time to perform their work and optimizations because JS compilation does not happen in a build step ahead of time (as with other compiled languages).
 It usually must happen in mere microseconds right before the code gets executed.
-To ensure the fastest performance under these constraints, JS engines use all kinds of trics (like JITs, which lazy compile and even hot recompile).
+To ensure the fastest performance under these constraints, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot recompile).

 ---